Resources for Survivors

-The Survivor Advocate, Naddia Palacios, provides highly confidential crisis support and resource options to students who experience sexual and power-based violence of any kind.
-Naddia operates within an empowerment model of support, aiming to provide survivors with on and off campus resources and supporting whichever path the survivor feels will be most helpful in her/his recovery.
-Her services include, but is not limited to assisting survivors with all steps of the Oxy adjudication process, case management, and accompanying survivors to rape treatment centers and medical services 24 hours a day.
-Naddia is certified as a Sexual Assault Counselor/Advocate.
+The Survivor Advocate, Marianne Frapwell, provides highly confidential crisis support and resource options to students who experience sexual and power-based violence of any kind.
+Marianne operates within an empowerment model of support, providing survivors with on and off campus resources and supporting whichever path the survivor feels will be most helpful.
+Her services include, but are not limited to, assisting survivors with all steps of the Oxy adjudication process, case management, and accompanying survivors to rape treatment centers and medical services 24 hours a day.
+Marianne is certified as a Sexual Assault Counselor/Advocate.

 Oxy Assault Advocacy and Case Management- email@example.com, firstname.lastname@example.org and/or email@example.com

 OAACM provides a comprehensive and confidential* support system to sexual assault survivors that includes advocacy, counseling, and medical services, as well as information about forensic exams, housing and academic accommodations.
-Team members include Naddia Palacios (Survivor Advocate,) Dr. Jenny Heetderks (Emmons Psychologist) and Ann Martella (Emmons Lead Physicians Assistant*.)
+Team members include Marianne Frapwell (Survivor Advocate), Dr. Jenny Heetderks (Emmons Psychologist) and Ann Martella (Emmons Lead Physicians Assistant*).

 *Medical providers who treat a physical injury sustained from an assault, physical or sexual, are required by state law to report the assault to law enforcement.

 The RTC provides free, expert, comprehensive, and compassionate care for sexual assault victims 24 hours a day, including emergency medical treatment and forensic services; crisis counseling and longer-term psychotherapy; advocacy; accompaniment during police reporting, medical care, and court proceedings; information about rights and options to help victims make informed choices; and many other support services.